khulnasoft/tracker/docs/docs/flags/capture.1.md

 ## DESCRIPTION

-The **\-\-capture** flag allows you to capture artifacts that were written, executed, or found to be suspicious during the execution of Tracee.
+The **\-\-capture** flag allows you to capture artifacts that were written, executed, or found to be suspicious during the execution of Tracker.
 The captured artifacts will appear in the 'output-path' directory.

 Possible capture options: